|Table of Contents: Writing Resources Guide for College Students|

-Whether responding to a short prompt or crafting a long-form essay, writing is an indispensable skill for students who want to excel in their postsecondary education.
+Whether responding to a short prompt, creative writing or crafting a long-form essay, writing is an indispensable skill for students who want to excel in their postsecondary education.
 When graduation rolls around, these same skills will be needed once more, whether in writing a cover letter for a potential job or composing essays for graduate-level admissions and scholarship requirements.

 |Common Usages||Topics Addressed|